rasengan-dev/rasenganjs-examples/.github/ISSUE_TEMPLATE/CONTRIBUTING.md

     git push origin <topic-branch-name>
     ```

-7. Open a Pull Request with a clear title and description against the master branch.
+7. Open a Pull Request with a clear title and description against the master branch and direct it to the `dev` branche.

 ### Important Notes